ryhkml/tasks-server/README.md

 And so on...
 ```
-Additionally, you can make a specific request by using `executeAt`
+Alternatively, you can schedule a task to execute at a specific time using `executeAt`.
+By default, the task server uses **Coordinated Universal Time** ([UTC](https://currentmillis.com/tutorials/system-currentTimeMillis.html#utc)).
+Visit [currentmillis.com](https://currentmillis.com) to get the time in milliseconds since the UNIX epoch (January 1, 1970 00:00:00 UTC)
 ```json
 {
     "httpRequest": {